du82/scripts/README.md

 This is a collection of scripts I've written to improve effiecency, reduce boredom, or remove complexity from the day-to-day things I do.<br>
 I am also using this as a way to learn the Rust programming language.

+**there might be some awful code here, these are written typically in time sensitive environments where "just works" matters more than correctness**

 ### Scripts
 * [payment-calculator](https://github.com/du64/scripts/tree/main/payout-calculator) <br>
 Stop getting cheated out of ad revenue!
 Customize the script to match your ad rates, then provide a count and eCPM, and watch it calculate payment in real time!<br>